 The Agency will compile its own Transition Inventory of the incumbent contractor's provided services.
 GSA will share with the Agency any available information on the incumbent contractor's services being provided to the Agency.
 GSA will assist the Agency in obtaining information on the incumbent contractor's services being provided to the Agency from the incumbent contractor.
-Upon request of the contractor, the Agency will share with the contractor all available information on the incumbent contractor's services being provided to the Agency that are to be transitioned to the contractor's services including any service location changes.
+Upon request of the contractor, the Agency will share with the contractor all available information on the incumbent contractor's services being provided to the Agency in obtaining any service location changes.